The role of orbital nesting in the superconductivity of Iron-based Superconductors: Results

-The results we obtain can be found within more complete RPA five-orbital model calculations.
+The results we obtain are in agreement with more complete RPA five-orbital model calculations.
 The main advantage of our derivation is that it gives us a new physical insight on the role of the orbital nesting in controlling the features of the SC gaps.
 We can compare our results, for example, with the ones obtained in \cite{GapanisotropycomparitionRPA}, where the anisotropy of the gaps for a five-orbital model is discussed in detail by using RPA calculations for the exchange of spin and charge fluctuations.
 The authors conclude that the anisotropy of the gap on the different Fermi surface pockets arises from an interplay of the orbital make-up of the states on the Fermi surface together with the momentum dependence of the fluctuation-exchange pairing interaction.
 In addition, to minimize the repulsion between the electron pockets, the gap can present accidental nodes.
-By comparing the results obtained within the OSSF model, Figures~\ref{fig:gapnodo}, and the five-orbital calculation, Figure 4b in \cite{GapanisotropycomparitionRPA}, one can see that the OSSF calculations qualitatively reproduce the main feature of the multiorbital ones i.e. the modulated $s_\pm$ symmetry for the gap, with accidental nodes.
+By comparing the results obtained within the OSSF model, Fig.s~\ref{fig:gapnodo}, and the five-orbital calculation, Fig. 4b in \cite{GapanisotropycomparitionRPA}, one can see that the OSSF calculations qualitatively reproduce the main feature of the multiorbital ones i.e. the modulated $s_\pm$ symmetry for the gap, with accidental nodes.
 We also reproduce the correct hierarchy of the band gaps with $|\Delta_\mathbf{k}^{\Gamma_-}| > |\Delta_\mathbf{k}^{\Gamma_+}|$.
-The main novelty here is that our analysis shows how the band gap hierarchy results from the degree of orbital matching between nested Fermi surfaces.
+The main novelty here is that our analysis allows for a straightforward interpretation of the gap anisotropy and the band gap hierarchy in terms of the degree of orbital matching between nested Fermi surfaces.